-As of September 30, 2020, a total of approximately \$11.674 billion in industry AML fees including interest earned was collected in the Abandoned Mine Land Reclamation Fund (AML Fund) and that will be reported in the Office of Surface Mining Reclamation and Enforcement's (OSMRE) Fiscal Year 2022 Annual Budget Justifications Report.
-This amount does not include the last 2 months of the AML fee collection cycle (i.e. October 1 - November 30) which extends beyond the Federal Fiscal year of September 30, 2020.
+As of September 30, 2024, a total of approximately \$13.561 billion in industry AML fees including interest earned was collected in the Abandoned Mine Land Reclamation Fund (AML Fund) and will be reported in the Office of Surface Mining Reclamation and Enforcement's (OSMRE) Fiscal Year 2025 Annual Budget Justifications Report.
+This amount does not include the last two months of the AML fee collection cycle (i.e. October 1 - November 30) which extends beyond the Federal Fiscal Year end of September 30, 2024.

-The AML Fund experiences a spike in fee collections during the final two months of the collection cycle and based on this consistent trend, OSMRE established protocols to ensure that state and Tribal AML programs receive the maximum amount of benefit from the AML Fund by calculating these annual formula-based AML grants after November 30 rather than at the end of the Federal Fiscal year.
-Consequently, the Fiscal Year 2021 AML Grant Distribution reports a slightly higher amount collected in the AML Fund and interest earned for a total of more than \$11.680 billion of AML fees including interest earned as of November 30, 2020.
-The two main sources of information for the AML Reclamation Program are the Department of the Interior's Financial Business Management System and the enhanced Abandoned Mine Land Inventory System.
+The AML Fund experiences a spike in fee collections during the final two months of the collection cycle and based on this consistent trend, OSMRE established protocols to ensure that state and Tribal AML programs receive the maximum amount of benefit from the AML Fund by calculating the annual formula-based AML grants after November 30 rather than at the end of the Federal Fiscal Year.
+Consequently, the Fiscal Year 2025 AML Grant Distribution reports a slightly higher amount collected in the AML Fund and interest earned for a total of more than \$13.711 billion of AML fees including interest earned as of November 30, 2024.
+The two main sources of information for the AML Reclamation Program are the Financial Business Management System (FBMS) and the enhanced Abandoned Mine Land Inventory System (e-AMLIS).

-The Financial Business Management System (FBMS) is the enterprise system used by the Department of Interior (DOI) and its Bureaus for recording transactions, controlling and reporting in the functional areas of acquisition, budget execution, core finance (including financial consolidation and reporting), financial assistance (e.g. grants and cooperative agreements), fleet management, personal property, real property and travel.
-FBMS is DOI/OSMRE's system of record that contains comprehensive information on AML grant allocations and expenditures for the Surface Mining Control and Reclamation Act (SMCRA) Title IV AML Reclamation Program.
+The FBMS is the enterprise system used by the Department of the Interior (DOI) and its Bureaus for recording transactions, controlling and reporting in the functional areas of acquisition, budget execution, core finance (including financial consolidation and reporting), financial assistance (e.g., grants and cooperative agreements), fleet management, personal property, real property and travel.
+The FBMS is DOI/OSMRE's system of record that contains comprehensive information on AML grant allocations and expenditures for the Surface Mining Control and Reclamation Act (SMCRA) Title IV AML Reclamation Program.

-The enhanced Abandoned Mine Land Inventory System (e-AMLIS) contains different information from FBMS and serves a different purpose.
-E-AMLIS only provides information on the direct construction cost to reclaim AML features.
-This system was never designed to be a project management tool.
-E-AMLIS is the central electronic database for recording the national inventory of AML priorities.
+The e-AMLIS contains different information from FBMS and serves a different purpose.
+The e-AMLIS only provides information on the direct construction cost to reclaim AML features.
+The e-AMLIS is the central electronic database for recording the national inventory of AML priorities.
 The information contained in e-AMLIS is provided by states and Tribes.
-E-AMLIS also provides information on the accomplishments of the AML program, determining AML grant awards annually, and helps states and Tribes assess their own inventory when making funding decisions.
-The majority of the data in e-AMLIS represents statutorily-required coal AML priorities which include, for example, features such as gob piles, subsidence, and highwalls.
+The e-AMLIS provides information on the accomplishments of the AML program, determining AML grant awards annually, and helps states and Tribes assess their own inventory when making funding decisions.
+The majority of the data in e-AMLIS represents coal AML priorities which include, for example, features such as gob piles, subsidence, and highwalls.